Njarif/quiz-board/README.md

 * The answers selected are then evaluated to determine the correct and wrong answers.
 * The correct answers are awarded 15 marks for every correct answer and 0 marks for every wrong answer.
 * The results(total marks earned) are then displayed to the user.
+## Known Bugs
+There are no known bugs at this point but if found please reach out to me on abcdef@gmail.com and I will happily attend to them as soon as possible.
-#Built With
+## Built With
 HTML
 bootstrap/css
 JavaScript
 jquery
-#Authors
+## Authors
 Francis Mwangi - Responsible for the whole project.

-#License
+### License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License.Copyright (c) {2018}

-#Acknowledgments
+## Acknowledgments
 Hat tip to the people at MDN Web Docs whose fantastic tutorials enabled me to make sense of most of this project, to my peer programmer of the week and to Moringa School for getting me this far.